BlakeDarrow/DarrowTools/source/sphinx/ThisToThat.rst

    Upon running the "Auto Match" operation, all objects associated with the asset will have their modifiers applied, parents, cleared, and transformations applied.
    This is useful if there is a lot of geometry being applied through your modifier stack and you want to insure the most successful auto match operation.

+-  **Search Padding %**

+   Padding percent to try and match names with.
+Lower values tend to offer higher chances of successful matches.
+   This is a dimensional padding percentage per axis.
+Essentially meaning tolerance.
+If you have few objects to match and low amounts of overlap, this number can be confidently larger.
+   However, if you have lots of objects that overlap, it is recommend to start at zero and slowly increase.
+   If this is the case, it is better to enable iterate match searching and avoid manual use.

+-  **Iteration Amount**

+   The amount of iterations to run the auto matcher.
+Search padding % starts at zero and increases until target count is hit.
+If this is zero the matcher will run one time at your desired search padding.

 -  **Match Origins**

    When matching names, should objects have matching origin points for the match to be successful.